hkimbrough22/taskmaster/README.md

 3. Homepage
    - Refactors Homepage RecyclerView to display Tasks entities from DynamoDB.

+### Day 7
+#### Task for the Day
+1. Teams
+   - Creates a second entity, Team, which has a name and a list of tasks.
+   - Updates tasks to be owned by a team.
+   - Manually created three teams (User cannot create new teams.)

+2. Add Task Form
+   - Modifies Add Task form to include a Spinner for which team that task belongs to.

+3. Settings Page
+   - In addition to a username, allows the user to choose their team.
+   - Uses that Team to display only that team’s tasks on the homepage.

+4. Homepage
+   - TODO:
+     - Add functionality that will not show any tasks if the user has not selected their team.
+     - Clean up display of tasks.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->